 Clinical trials generally take two to five years or more to complete, and, accordingly, our first product is not expected to be commercially available in the United States until at least 2005, and our other product candidates will take longer.
-The FDA has notified us that two of our intended indications for our humanized surfactant-based therapy, Meconium Aspiration Syndrome in full-term infants and Acute Respiratory Distress Syndrome in adults, have been granted designation as "fast-track" products under provisions of the Food and Drug Administration Modernization Act of 1997.
-The FDA has also granted us Orphan Drug Designation for three of our intended indications for Surfaxin: Acute Respiratory Distress Syndrome in adults; Respiratory Distress Syndrome in infants; and Meconium Aspiration Syndrome in full-term infants.
-To support our development of Surfaxin for the treatment of Meconium Aspiration Syndrome, the FDA has awarded us an Orphan Products Development Grant.
+The FDA has notified us that two of our intended indications for our humanized surfactant-based therapy, MAS in full-term infants and ARDS in adults, have been granted designation as "fast-track" products under provisions of the Food and Drug Administration Modernization Act of 1997.
+The FDA has also granted us Orphan Drug Designation for three of our intended indications for Surfaxin: ARDS in adults; RDS in infants; and MAS in full-term infants.
+To support our development of Surfaxin for the treatment of MAS, the FDA has awarded us an Orphan Products Development Grant.
 Fast-Track Status does not accelerate the clinical trials nor does it mean that the regulatory requirements are less stringent.
 The Fast-Track Status provisions are designed to expedite the FDA's review of new drugs intended to treat serious or life-threatening conditions.
 The FDA generally will review the New Drug Application for a drug granted Fast-Track Status within six months instead of the typical one to three years.
-Our products may not, however, continue to qualify for expedited review and our other drug candidates may fail to qualify for fast track development or expedited review.
-Even though some of our drug candidates have qualified for expedited review, the FDA may not approve them at all or any sooner than other drug candidates that do not qualify for expedited review.